Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2023-11-20-multiplayer-addendum-magic-tournament-rules.markdown

   - _In an event with 22 players, pair players using 4 pods with size 4 and 2 pods with size 3_
   - _In an event with 21 players, pair players using 3 pods with size 4 and 3 pods with size 3_

-In Multiplayer tournaments, the single-elimination playoffs are paired according to the following pattern:
+In Multiplayer Tournaments, the single-elimination playoffs are paired according to the following pattern:

 ![top16](/assets/images/top16.svg)